Rocky Aur Rani Kii Prem Kahaani: Casting

 The film marked Jaya Bachchan’s return to acting after over a decade; she had last worked with Johar in Kabhi Khushi Kabhie Gham (2001) and Kal Ho Naa Ho (2003).
+She was confirmed to play the female antagonist.
 Dharmendra agreed to join the project, stating that the role suited his age and screen image, and expressing enthusiasm about reuniting with Bachchan and Shabana Azmi after several decades.
 The role of Jamini was initially offered to Sharmila Tagore, a frequent collaborator of Dharmendra, but she exited the project before production began due to a cancer diagnosis.
 Anjali Anand, a television actress, was cast in her first film role as a member of the Randhawa family.
 Saswata Chatterjee was originally approached for the role of Chandon Chatterjee but declined the offer; the part eventually went to Tota Roy Chowdhury, whom Chatterjee later stated was “his biggest regret” to have turned down.
 Bashir and Azmi were previously supposed to work with Johar on My Name Is Khan (2010), but while Azmi opted out due to scheduling conflicts with other projects, Bashir was replaced due to a rejected visa application.

 Johar stated that the character of Rocky was inspired by gym-going Instagram influencers from West Delhi whom he came across during the pandemic.
 To prepare for the role, Singh trained with Delhi-based influencer Yuvraj Dua, learning his dialect and body language.
 For the Chatterjee household, Roy Chowdhury trained in Kathak for six months to authentically portray a professional dancer.
 Johar cited his own childhood experiences of being mocked for dancing effeminately as inspiration for the character.
 Singh also trained for over a month for the “Dola Re Dola” dance sequence, choreographed by Vaibhavi Merchant, who noted that he was initially nervous as he was not a trained classical dancer.
 The Randhawa family home was filmed at Gaur Mulberry Mansions, a luxury residential complex in Greater Noida.